-I know that of necessity your first concern is dairy farming, and we all have to look out for ourselves as best we can.
-Yet you dairymen have shown the wisdom to work with other commodity groups, because you realize how closely all agriculture is linked.
-It would be well to think also about how interdependent our entire economy has become, however, and how much you have at stake in supporting every effort to improve conditions for all your fellow Americans, farm or non-farm, city or country.
+I know that of necessity your first concern is

+farming, and we all have to look out for ourselves as best

+we can.
+Yet it would be well to think also about how inter dependent our entire economy has become, however, and how much you have at stake in supporting every effort to improve con ditions for all your fellow Americans, farm or non-farm, city or country.

 Yes, you are inseparably linked to the total economy.

-I hope you men in the dairy business will take the broad viewpoint in encouraging and supporting economic advancement of distressed areas of the nation, and for all segments of our people.
+I hope you farmers will take the broad viewpoint in encouraging and supporting economic advancement of distressed areas of the nation, and for all segments of our people.